The Mothering Arts

-Day Seven: Caring Learn the foundations of care that nurture mother-wisdom, mother-baby bonding and the roots of respectful baby tending.
+Day Seven: Caring Cultivate a culture of consent and body fluency with infants.
+Protect and encourage innate parent-wisdom, parent-baby bonding and the roots of respectful baby tending.
 Today we also learn about the importance of welcoming elders and inter-generational gatherings.
-Learn how to create a warm and welcoming space.
+Learn how to create a safe, warm and welcoming space.

 Day Eight: The Nitty Gritty Today you will learn the nuts and bolts that have sustained local gathering all around the world.
 We will also have an honest conversation about worth and value.
-See what my annual rhythm looks like from outreach, enrollment to scheduling each group.
+See what my annual rhythm looks like from outreach, enrollment to scheduling each group so you can do it with ease and organization.

 Day Nine: Your Treasure Box Finish the training with oodles of resources for your own inspiration as well as thoughtful articles, recipes, conversation prompts, printable guides and journal pages and oh so much more.

 How does the course work?